COSC3020/tsp-comparison-kkrweb/README.md

 Per the cited results (specify) below, I have the impression that this is a fundamental JS limitation rather than the doing of my implementation directly per se.

 Either way I will address this to the best of my ability if need be.

+Next, make a CSV using the runtimes corresponding to the matrix sizes

+Use R to create 3 plots of this.
+One for TSP HK, one for TSP LS, and one for them overlaid to make the comparison easier.

 //